dHuberYoumans/maths/README.md

 To play around with the project, simply run ```main.py``` with Python (tested with Python v.3.11).
 It will prompt our little world as a 20x20 grid (the size can be adjusted by modifing ```main.py```).
-To generate a population, simply click on those cells which should live (_white_ means live, _black_ means death) and hit the _Play_ button.
+To generate a population, simply click on those cells which should live (_black_ means live, _white_ means dead) and hit the _Play_ button.
 If you want to pause to study or modify the current population, simply press the _Pause_ botton and again the _Play_ button to continue.
 Finally, one can reset the world with the _Reset_ button.